mentawaremedia/mentawaremedia.github.io/source/_posts/2015-02-17-how-to-stay-poor.markdown

 By doing this he now lowers his recurring debt increasing his net income.
 Also he begins earning money passively thus boosting his current income.

 I hope this might be useful to some you.
+Feel free to drop some comments or questions below.
+And if you liked it then please share on twitter, facebook or your prefered social media channel.